 Why do the new leaves on my Fiddle Leaf Fig have small brown spots on them?

-Something unique to Fiddle Leaf Figs (although I have seen it in hoyas occasionally also), is small, rust-coloured brown spots on new leaves that appear after you water (like the photo above).
+Something unique to Fiddle Leaf Figs (although I have seen it in hoyas also), is small, rust-coloured brown spots on new leaves that appear after you water, like the photo above.
 Often mistaken for pests or rot.

 How to avoid and treat root rot in Fiddle Leaf Figs

-The most common (and concerning), water-related problem with Fiddle Leaf Figs however is root rot.
-When you do water, water heavily enough so the entire substrate is saturated.
-However, over-watering is when you water again too soon (it's about the frequency of watering, so how often you water, not how much you give when you do water).
+The most common water-related problem with Fiddle Leaf Figs is root rot.
+When you do water, water heavily enough so the entire substrate is saturated top to bottom.
+Over-watering is when you water again too soon (it's about the frequency of watering, so how often you water, NOT how much you give when you do water).
 In typical household conditions, you want to let your Fiddle Leaf Fig dry to at least half way before watering again.

-Water too little, or not often enough, can also cause root rot, also called dry root rot.
+Watering too lightly, or not often enough, can also cause root rot, also called dry root rot.
 That happens when the root hairs die due to being too dry too long.
 Then the next time you water, hello root rot, because the roots can no longer absorb the water.

 No matter the cause, the fungus and bacteria that cause root rot to flourish prefer low-oxygen, moist conditions.
 Because it spreads fast, you need to get those dead, rotting rots out of the pot asap.